boyac/boyac/README.md

   *300+ stars.
 Used in derivatives research and teaching.*

 - **Str01/Top21 & Str02/SemiLS**
-  Proprietary long/short strategies developed and stress-tested for real-world portfolios.
+  Proprietary long/short strategies designed for real-world portfolios, emphasizing risk management and asset allocation efficiency.

 - **pyGamgee** *(in progress)*
   AI assistant for investment learning, built with local LLMs and lightweight design.